 Embedding the Python Interpreter in a Qt/C++ Application

-This tutorial was written for Ubuntu 15.04, nevertheless, much of the information is still useful for other Ubuntu releases, Linux distributions, Mac, or Windows.
+This tutorial was written for Ubuntu 23.04, nevertheless, much of the information should be useful for other Linux distributions, Mac, or Windows.

 Prepare the Development Environment